diegesisandmimesis/dataTypes/README.md

 R-trees are a data structure for efficient querying of data that is spatially indexed (that is, looking things up by x-y coordinates and so on).

+Internally R-trees are self-balancing and ensure a constant query complexity across all data stored in them (that is, all queries take roughly the same amount of time).
+They're most efficient when data is unevenly distributed, and when query performance is more important than insert performance.

 #### RTree